- Here are the top four NBA winning season turnaround.

 After making it to the postseason for four straight years in 2002 to 2005, the Boston Celtics became a cellar-dweller team in 2006 and 2007 by only winning 33 and 24 games, respectively.
 But a couple of big trades in the 2007 offseason has landed them with two new superstars on the roster.
 They were able to partner Ray Allen and Kevin Garnett with Paul Pierce to create their version of a big three.

 This drastically changed the franchise’s fate.
 They recorded the league-best record of 66 wins and 16 losses, thus engineering a team’s most significant winning turnaround in just one season with 42 more wins from the year prior.
-Making this turnaround even more legendary is their triumph as champions in the same season by continuing their dominance in the playoffs and eventually beating the Los Angeles Lakers in the NBA Finals in six games.
+Making this turnaround even more legendary is their triumph as champions in the same season by continuing their dominance in the playoffs and eventually beating the Los Angeles Lakers in the NBA Finals in six games to become the winningest NBA franchise in history.

 Kevin Garnett 2007-08 season snapshot: